How data can help reboot supersonic flight

 Airlines can start overcoming the issues of supersonic booms and fuel efficiency with the help of advanced aviation location and weather data, as typified by solutions from Spire Aviation.

 Today, commercial aircraft carry ADS-B transponders that continuously broadcast location data.
-Spire’s ground stations and constellation of nanosatellites, for example, receive 130,000,000 position reports a day.
-With this data, airlines can pinpoint the location of planes across the world with a precision that was once only available with radar.
+Spire’s ground stations and its constellation of nanosatellites, for example, receive tens of millions of position reports a day.
+This data can help airlines pinpoint the location of planes across the world.

-Spire’s constellation of nanosatellites is also capturing high-resolution, easy-to-use weather data from around the planet.
-Thanks to proprietary radio occultation measurements and a new global weather model, this dataset offers 1,000-foot vertical resolution for flight planning and can help pilots locate optimal winds aloft and patches of clear air turbulence that can cause safety issues to passengers and aircrews.
+Spire’s constellation of nanosatellites also captures high-resolution, easy-to-use weather data from around the planet.
+Thanks to radio occultation measurements and a new global weather model, this dataset offers 1,000-foot vertical resolution for flight planning and can help pilots locate optimal winds aloft and patches of clear air turbulence that can cause safety issues to passengers and aircrews.

-A combination of the two data products is an asset for any commercial airliner, and could be particularly useful for supersonic transport.
+A combination of the two data solutions can be an asset for any commercial airliner and might prove particularly useful for supersonic transport.

-By using high-resolution weather data that takes into account both location and atmospheric conditions, aircraft flying faster than Mach 1, or the speed of sound, can plan their flights to remove the threat of sonic booms over populated areas.
+High-resolution weather data that takes into account both location and atmospheric conditions can help pilots plan their flights to remove the threat of sonic booms over populated areas when flying faster than Mach 1, or the speed of sound.
 With this level of weather insight, supersonic travel over land may once again be possible.

-Pilots can also use the data to fly the most fuel-efficient routes, limiting weather-related delays while using weather conditions to their advantage.
+Pilots can also use the data to fly the most fuel-efficient routes, limiting weather-related delays while also using atmospheric conditions to their advantage.
 Even at supersonic speeds, minor route adjustments can add up to noticeable fuel savings.
 That means lower costs for airlines and less pollution.

-These data solutions are part of a suite of technological developments that may bring supersonic travel back to our skies.
+These data solutions are part of a suite of technological developments that could help bring supersonic travel back to our skies.
 So if you missed your chance to fly the Concorde, do not lament, you may be able to hop on a three-and-a-half-hour transatlantic flight soon.